 It’s now day two.
 There’s still complete obstruction in your right ear.
 You haven’t been able to hear a thing in that direction since yesterday morning.
 Your left ear is trying to compensate, naturally, but only hearing from a single direction leaves you feeling off-balance.
 It didn’t clear up after a night’s sleep as you were hoping it would.
 So, how long will your blocked ear last?

 Exactly how long your blockage will persist depends, not unexpectedly, on what the cause of the blockage is.
 Some blockages recede by themselves and rather quickly at that; others might persist and require medical treatment.

-As a general rule, though, if your blockage persists much longer than a week, you may want to seek out some help.
+As a general rule, though, if your blockage persists, you may want to seek out some help.

 When Does a Clogged Ear Become a Concern?

-You will probably start contemplating the cause of your blockage after about two days.
+You will probably start contemplating the cause of your blockage after a day.
 You’ll probably start thinking about what you’ve been doing over the past couple of days: for instance, did you get water in your ear somehow?